Combatd/Hybrid_Cloud_Foundations/README.md

 However, you can add your public SSH-key via Prism and still login via SSH by using your ssh key.
 This adds a layer of non-repudiation to the connection, since the key used to access the emergency account on the shell is logged.
 This adds a layer of cryptographic exchange to the connection instead of just a source IP.

 All CVMs have a set of ssh-keys that are generated at installation, so all CVMs in a cluster can still communicate with each other using keys,and you can ssh between them using keys once you gain access.

+### Key Management and Administration
+Nutanix nodes are authenticated by a key management server, or KMS.
+SEDs generate new encryption keys, which are uploaded to the KMS.
+In the event of power failure or a reboot, keys are retrieved from the KMS and used to unlock the SEDs.
+These security keys can also be instantly reprogrammed.
+And finally, Crypto Erase can be used to instantly erase all data on an SED while generating a new key.